I Get Money: Remakes and sampling

-The beef with rapper Ja Rule came back up when Ja Rule made a diss freestyle over the beat of this song.
-50 Cent is yet to respond.

 Ludacris has also remixed I Get Money where he is thought to have disrespected fellow Atlanta rapper T.I.

 Chamillionaire also created his own version of the song called "Money Already Made" for his Mixtape Messiah 3.

 Lil' Flip released a song titled "I Get Money" (ft.
 Rick Ross) which was featured on his album "I Need Mine" in 2006 followed by a remix ft.
 Jim Jones more than a full calendar year before 50 Cent's version was released.
 The two songs have minor similarities, the chorus in Lil' Flip's version is screwed which makes the two different.
 Regardless, many Flip fans have become disappointed in what they call a rip-off of Flip's song.

 Nicki Minaj recorded a freestyle to this track for her mixtape, "Sucka Free".

 Rapper Cassidy responded with a "I Get Money (Remix)" dissing all rappers who took his style and instrumentals (such as 50 Cent) while he was incarcerated, on the Larsiny Family 100 Bars mixtape.

 UK rapper Kano made a freestyle to this song on his MC No.1 mixtape.